IBMDeveloperUK/Data-Science-Lunch-and-Learn/README.md

 <a class="anchor" id="Upcoming"></a>
 ## Upcoming events

 ### You?
-* Suggestions on topics and speakers are always welcome!
-Let me know by creating an [issue](https://github.com/IBMDeveloperUK/Data-Science-Lunch-and-Learn/issues) in this repo
+* We are busy planning new events and creating new content and material. **Suggestions on topics and speakers are always welcome!
+Let us know by creating an [issue](https://github.com/IBMDeveloperUK/Data-Science-Lunch-and-Learn/issues) in this repo**

+### Coming soon
+* [Call for Code Wildfires Challenge](https://github.com/Call-for-Code/Spot-Challenge-Wildfires) - hear from the teams how they they build their model to predict wildfires
+* Trusted AI - learn about fairness and explainability
+* Data exploration with Python - series using various datasets
+* Deep learning series

 <a class="anchor" id="Past"></a>
 ## Past events

-### 1st Feb 2021: Teaching Computers to Read (part 2)
+#### 1st Feb 2021: Teaching Computers to Read (part 2)
 * Presenter: Ed Shee
 * [Replay](https://www.crowdcast.io/e/data-science-lunch-and-13)
 * [Slides and Jupyter notebook](https://github.com/IBMDeveloperUK/Analysing-Jokes-with-Natural-Language-Processing)

-### 18 Jan 2021: Staying Competitive with AutoAI
+#### 18 Jan 2021: Staying Competitive with AutoAI
 * Presenter: Gregory Bramble (AutoAI Architecture)
 * [Replay](https://www.crowdcast.io/e/data-science-lunch-and-12)

-### 14 Dec 2020: Teaching Computers to Read (part 1)
+#### 14 Dec 2020: Teaching Computers to Read (part 1)
 * Presenter: Ed Shee
 * [Replay](https://www.crowdcast.io/e/data-science-lunch-and-11)
 * [Slides, notebook and data](https://github.com/IBMDeveloperUK/Analysing-Jokes-with-Natural-Language-Processing)

-### 7 Dec 2020: Deep Reinforcement Learning in Finance / Trading using Ray and RLlib
+#### 7 Dec 2020: Deep Reinforcement Learning in Finance / Trading using Ray and RLlib
 * Presenter: Romeo Kienzler
 * [Replay](https://www.crowdcast.io/e/data-science-lunch-and-10)
 * [Repo with material used](https://github.com/romeokienzler/DeepRL)